microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0/Microsoft.Graph.Users.Actions.md

 ### [New-MgUserMailFolderChildFolderMessageForward](New-MgUserMailFolderChildFolderMessageForward.md)
 Create a draft to forward an existing message, in either JSON or MIME format.
-When using JSON format, you can:\n- Specify either a comment or the **body** property of the `message` parameter.
+When using JSON format, you can:
+- Specify either a comment or the **body** property of the `message` parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- Specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
+Specifying both will return an HTTP 400 Bad Request error.
+- Specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
-Specifying both or specifying neither will return an HTTP 400 Bad Request error.\n- Update the draft later to add content to the **body** or change other message properties.
+Specifying both or specifying neither will return an HTTP 400 Bad Request error.
+- Update the draft later to add content to the **body** or change other message properties.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:
+- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.
+- Add any attachments and S/MIME properties to the MIME content.
 Send the draft message in a subsequent operation.
 Alternatively, forward a message in a single operation.

 ### [New-MgUserMailFolderChildFolderMessageReply](New-MgUserMailFolderChildFolderMessageReply.md)
 Create a draft to reply to the sender of a message in either JSON or MIME format.
-When using JSON format:\n- Specify either a comment or the **body** property of the `message` parameter.
+When using JSON format:
+- Specify either a comment or the **body** property of the `message` parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- If **replyTo** is specified in the original message, per Internet Message Format (RFC 2822), you should send the reply to the recipients in **replyTo**, and not the recipients in **from**.\n- You can update the draft later to add reply content to the **body** or change other message properties.
+Specifying both will return an HTTP 400 Bad Request error.
+- If **replyTo** is specified in the original message, per Internet Message Format (RFC 2822), you should send the reply to the recipients in **replyTo**, and not the recipients in **from**.
+- You can update the draft later to add reply content to the **body** or change other message properties.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:
+- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.
+- Add any attachments and S/MIME properties to the MIME content.
 Send the draft message in a subsequent operation.
 Alternatively, reply to a message in a single operation.

 ### [New-MgUserMailFolderChildFolderMessageReplyAll](New-MgUserMailFolderChildFolderMessageReplyAll.md)
 Create a draft to reply to the sender and all recipients of a message in either JSON or MIME format.
-When using JSON format:\n- Specify either a comment or the **body** property of the `message` parameter.
+When using JSON format:
+- Specify either a comment or the **body** property of the `message` parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- If the original message specifies a recipient in the **replyTo** property, per Internet Message Format (RFC 2822), you should send the reply to the recipients in the **replyTo** and **toRecipients** properties, and not the recipients in the **from** and **toRecipients** properties.
+Specifying both will return an HTTP 400 Bad Request error.
+- If the original message specifies a recipient in the **replyTo** property, per Internet Message Format (RFC 2822), you should send the reply to the recipients in the **replyTo** and **toRecipients** properties, and not the recipients in the **from** and **toRecipients** properties.

-\n- You can update the draft later to add reply content to the **body** or change other message properties.
+- You can update the draft later to add reply content to the **body** or change other message properties.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:
+- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.
+- Add any attachments and S/MIME properties to the MIME content.
 Send the draft message in a subsequent operation.
 Alternatively, reply-all to a message in a single action.